Fire TV gets Amazon Echo integration for remote control-free channel changing

 The most compelling functionality in all of this is the one that’s still on the way.
 Amazon will also be adding smart home security camera functionality to the system, so users will be able to call up feeds from August, Netgear Arlo, Ring and others directly on the set.
 In a way, the integration lets a Fire TV-enabled set double as a big Echo Show.
 That’s currently listed as “coming soon.”

 Amazon has also been aggressively working with third-parties to bring Alexa’s voice functionality to TV sets, releasing Alexa skills for Sony, Logitech and Dish.
-Echo’s TV integration is available today for Fire TV, Fire TV Stick an smart TVs with FireOS built in.
+Echo’s TV integration is available today for Fire TV, Fire TV Stick and smart TVs with FireOS built in.

 0